 How to schedule tasks and manage project timelines

-While there are many project scheduling techniques to choose from, first, you must understand how to create a project schedule.
+Now that you know the main project scheduling techniques to choose from, let’s talk about how to create a project schedule.

 Here’s a quick step-by-step plan for scheduling work more efficiently: